muchimi/JoystickGremlinEx/README.md

 - Fix: Mouse input (via the keyboard tab, selecting the special virtual mouse keys) now triggers containers/actions.
 - Fix: Stepped axis mode on vjoy remap index not persisted on correct object between calls resulting in incorrect output values.
 - Fix: Latched functors (extra inputs for merge axis, stepped axis and others) could include duplicate calls resulting in incorrect behavior.
+- Improved: input viewer will update VJOY based on internal values sent to VJOY even if the device is not setup as an input device to keep things synchronized.
+T30
+- Improved: low level mouse wheel handling refactored: wheel release no longer triggers while wheel motion detected before a timeout.
+New option added to set the timeout in options.
+The timeout value determines the wait time in milliseconds for a wheel release event after the last detected wheel motion for that direction.
+Default is 500ms (half a second).
+- New feature: Stepped axis mode of vjoy remap can disable the "down" component latching.
+If disabled, the "down" action will not be latched.
+- New feature: Stepped axis mode of vjoy remap can change the step direction via the new direction option.
+When checked, the step direction will be reversed, so up is down, and down is up.
+- Fix: event callback cache now always resets before a new profile start to clear prior cached data.
+This will reset any prior cached execution data if the profile is changed, and run again.